at3e/at3e.github.io/_posts/2024-12-27-gurobi-cheatsheet.md

 ![Image](/assets/Gurobi/figure1.png){: width="40%" align="center"}

 *Figure 1: Points corresponding to (0,0), (0,1), and (1,0) are represented by red dots, indicating a value of 0 in the AND truth table.
-The point (1,1), however, is marks the output 1. *
+The point (1,1), is marks the output 1.*

 Now, let's compare this with the binary XOR, which infact is a linear operation.